Speed: The GCS ENCS Cluster

 Abstract

-This document presents a quick start guide to the usage of the Gina Cody School of Engineering and Computer Science compute server farm called “Speed” – the GCS Speed cluster, managed by the HPC/NAG group of the Academic Information Technology Services (AITS) at GCS, Concordia University, Montreal, Canada.
+This document serves as a quick start guide to using the Gina Cody School of Engineering and Computer Science (GCS ENCS) compute server farm, known as “Speed.”
+Managed by the HPC/NAG group of the Academic Information Technology Services (AITS) at GCS, Concordia University, Montreal, Canada.

 Contents